Home > Short-Term Health Insurance > West Virginia Short-Term Health Insurance

 Short-term health insurance plans in West Virginia can be purchased by those who can meet the underwriting guidelines used by insurers.

-Since short-term health insurance plans typically include blanket exclusions for pre-existing conditions, they are not adequate for someone who is in need of medical care for an existing condition and seeking a policy that will cover the care required to treat that condition.
+Since short-term health insurance plans typically include blanket exclusions for pre-existing conditions, they are not adequate for someone who needs medical care for an existing condition and seeking a policy that will cover the care required to treat that condition.

-And short-term plans are not required to cover the Affordable Care Act’s (ACA) essential health benefits, and are not considered minimum essential coverage under the ACA.
-It’s common to see these plans exclude coverage for maternity care, prescription drugs, and mental health care, although the healthcare benefits and limitations will vary considerably from one policy to another.
+And short-term plans are not required to cover the Affordable Care Act’s (ACA) essential health benefits and are not considered minimum essential coverage under the ACA.
+It’s common to see these plans exclude coverage for maternity care, prescription drugs, and mental health care, although the healthcare benefits and limitations will vary considerably from one policy to another.3

-(Note that while the plans will be fully compliant with the ACA no matter how you enroll, premium subsidies are only available if you enroll through the exchange.
-Subsidy eligibility has been expanded under the American Rescue Plan and Inflation Reduction Act, but you have to enroll through the exchange to receive those benefits.)
+(Note that while all individual market plans will be fully compliant with the ACA no matter how you enroll, premium subsidies are only available if you enroll through the exchange.)

 In West Virginia, open enrollment for self-purchased ACA-compliant plans runs from Nov.
-1 – Jan.
+1 – Dec.
 15 each year.
-Outside that window, you may still be able to enroll if you experience a qualifying life event that triggers a special enrollment period.
+(Note that this is shorter than the window that was used for the last several years.)
+Outside that window, you may still be able to enroll if you experience a qualifying life event that triggers a special enrollment period

 And if you qualify for premium subsidies, the coverage may end up being much less costly than you had anticipated – perhaps even more affordable than a short-term health plan.

 It’s also important to note that West Virginia has expanded Medicaid under the ACA.
 Adults under the age of 65 can enroll in Medicaid if their household income is up to 138% of the federal poverty level.
-(For a single adult in 2024, that amounts to $20,782 in total annual income.)2 And Medicaid eligibility is based on monthly income, rather than yearly income.
-So if you’ve recently lost your job, for example, you may qualify for Medicaid to cover the gap until you’re employed again and receiving coverage under an employer’s healthcare plan.
+(For a single adult in 2026, that amounts to $22,024 in total annual income.)5 And Medicaid eligibility is based on monthly income, rather than yearly income.
+So if you’ve recently lost your job, for example, you may qualify for Medicaid to cover the gap until you’re employed again and receiving coverage under an employer’s health plan.

 When should I consider buying short-term health insurance in West Virginia?